1926 Our Gang Dancing Comedy Dolls 12"

 (black child star Allen Hoskins), comedy characters from the Our Gang

-and metal legs and feet, that twirled and danced when wound.
+with metal legs & feet, that twirled and danced when wound up & released.

 ca. 1950s Sayco Cinderella doll, 29"